Culbertson Memorial Hospital offers area patients the latest in sleep disorder technology.

 There is nothing to fear while taking part in a sleep study.
 Sleep studies at Culbertson Memorial Hospital are performed on Monday and Tuesday nights and since that is when most people sleep the best.
 If you work a night shift and usually sleep during daytime hours, special arrangements can be made to perform your sleep study during the day.

 On the day of your sleep study, you should avoid caffeine after 5:00 P.M.
 Do not take a nap or sleep later than usual in the morning.
 Try to follow your normal routine.
 You may take a shower before coming to the sleep lab for your test, but do not apply any body lotion.
 Take any regular medications as directed by your physician.

-Our sleep lab is accredited by Accreditation Commission for HealthCare (ACHC) for compliance with a comprehensive set of national standards.
+Our sleep lab is accredited by the Accreditation Commission for Healthcare (ACHC) for compliance with a comprehensive set of national standards.
 By choosing a healthcare provider that has achieved ACHC accreditation you can take comfort in knowing that you will receive the highest quality of care.

 Please check-in at registration and our trained sleep technician will escort you to your own private, home-like room, where you should have no trouble feeling comfortable and at home.
 Once you are settled in and ready to begin the study, the sleep technician will attach sensors to various areas of your skin with a special paste and tape application.
 You are free to watch television, read, or just relax prior to falling asleep.